JEB12345/jeb12345.github.io/_posts/2019-07-15-Teensy_Code_SUPERball.markdown

 * [IntervalTimer][intervaltimer], interrupt based library to call a function at some microsecond based interval
 * [PacketSerial][packetserial], packet-based serial communication using the [COBS][cobs] encoding format
 * [OctoWS2811][octows2811], high performance library for various single wire chain-able RGB LEDs
 * [bq769x0 Arduino Library (modified)][bq769x0 Library], This is the original code, however we use a heavily modified variant to support the Teensy's faster I2C library and CRC checking.
-Our version is packaged with the Project's source code
+Our version is [packaged with the Project's source code][bq769x0CRC]

 ### Timing loop

  As stated earlier, most functions will run at a 10ms (100Hz) timing loop.
-A simple custom library called **timer** initializes an **IntervalTimer** instance and calls a function to increase a counter every 10ms.
+A simple custom library called [**timer**][timer] initializes an **IntervalTimer** instance and calls a function to increase a counter every 10ms.
 The main loop of our program then checks to see if the previously saved count is not equal to the current count (set by our interrupt timing function).
 If valid, then the main loop will run.
 Functions that should run slower than 10ms (at 10ms intervals) should use a conditional modulo statement on the current 10ms count.

- Below is a sample of our main loop blinking and LED every 500ms:
+ Below is a sample of our main loop blinking an LED every 500ms:

  ```rust
  void loop() {